zenoss/twill/README.txt

 http://twill.idyll.org/.
 You can also find information on mailing lists, bug fixes, and new releases there.

-twill is Copyright (C) 2005, 2006 C. Titus Brown, and is available under the LGPL.
+twill is Copyright (C) 2005, 2006, 2007 by C. Titus Brown, and is available for use, modification, and distribution under the MIT license.

 Contact titus@caltech.edu with questions or comments.